Physical modeling of viscous disc evolution around magnetized neutron star. Aql X-1 2013 outburst decay: Results

 \section{Results}

-{\vfour We have performed numerous fits to the observed light curves of the 2013 burst decay of Aql X-1 by the model light curves produced with the modified {\tt Freddi}-code.
-For fitting, the data in $0.5-10$~keV and $U$, $B$, $V$, and $R$ in the interval between MJD\,56465.763 and MJD\,56516.533 (between the peak and 53th day after the peak) is used.} Resulting models are plotted for a longer time interval, see, for example, Fig.~\ref{fig.main_fit} and figures in the Supplement Material, {\vfour and also for $J$ and $UVM2$ data.} Table~\ref{tab:result_parametersshort} summarizes essential results. {\vfour For models \SARcor and \SARdead, we fit data before the 135th day.
+Resulting models are plotted for a longer time interval, see, for example, Fig.~\ref{fig.main_fit} and figures in the Supplement Material, {\vfour and also for $J$ and $UVM2$ data.} Table~\ref{tab:result_parametersshort} summarizes essential results. {\vfour For models \SARcor and \SARdead, we fit data before the 135th day.
 In this case all X-ray points after the 53th day are substituted by one point, obtained from the spectrum integrated in the interval MJD\,56550-56650 -- the point with a long horizontal bar in Fig.~\ref{fig:sppar_evolution}.
 In the rest of the models, down starting from \irrI, we fit the data in interval MJD\,56465.763-56530.763 (before the 65th day).}

 Our fitting procedure provides estimates of the following parameters: {\vfour the peak accretion rate,} $\alpha$-parameter in the hot disc, irradiation parameter $\mathcal{C}_{\rm irr}$, magnetic field of the neutron star, whereas we fix value of $\xinner$ and $a_{\rm opt}$.
 These parameters are interrelated.
 In particular: \begin{itemize} \item[] $\alpha$ and $\mathcal{C}_{\rm irr}$ affect the overall rate of the source evolution; \item[] $B_x$ and $\xinner$ affect the knee position; \item[] $\mathcal{C}_{\rm irr}$, $\mathcal{C}_{\rm irr}^{\rm cold}$, and $a_{\rm opt}$ affect the optical to X-ray flux ratio. \end{itemize}